Menu

 • Drain the shells.

-• Spoon lasagna filling into the shells – about 2 tablespoons of filling per shell.
+• Spoon the lasagna filling into the shells – about 2 tablespoons of filling per shell.

-• Top shells with remaining cheese and marinara sauce.
+• Arrange the shells in the baking dish and top them with the remaining cheese and marinara sauce.

 • Remove from oven.